 Parents are going back to work and are looking for the perfect child care option for their kiddo.
 As a FCC Provider, it’s your time to shine!
 Once they find out about you—and if you’re listed on NeighborSchools.com, they definitely will—parents will probably want to see your space and meet your lovely self.

 But hold up, we’re still in the midst of this pandemic…it’s not like you necessarily want them coming into your home.
 Disinfecting and cleaning again?!
 Ugh.
 That would be a pain.
 Plus, putting themselves, you, and the kiddos in your program at risk sounds, well, risky.
 So, what’s a perfect solution to this problem?
 Virtual tours!

 What is a virtual tour?
 Exactly how it sounds.
-It’s just like the tours of your program that you would give before to prospective parents.
+It’s just like an in-home that you give to prospective parents.
 Only you’ll be doing it online instead of in-person (kind of like everything else these days, right?)

 The great thing about this is even the least tech-savvy Provider can nail a live virtual tour: all it takes is a smartphone or tablet and your amazing personality.
 Got them both?
 I bet you do.

-Now that we have that settled, let’s walk through 5 easy steps to give the perfect live virtual tour and get those parents begging you to join their program.
+Now that we have that settled, let’s walk through 5 easy steps to give the perfect live virtual tour and get those parents begging to join your program.

 Giving a Live Virtual Tour in 5 Easy Steps

 Step 1: Confirm the details.
 Then confirm them again.